shivanand217/System-Design---Clean-Code/README.md

 # System-Design-Must-know-Concepts.
-Collection of some broad system design concepts, I update whenever I read some new concepts.
+Collection of some broad system design concepts, I update this content whenever I read any new concepts.

-### Database
+### Databases

 * Lost Update
 * ACID property of relational DB